smetj/wishbone/docs/wishbone module.rst

 method (see :py:class:`wishbone.Actor.registerConsumer`) fails to process an event, the framework will submit the event into the *failed* queue.
-Therefor it is important not to trap exceptions in the *registered consumer methods* but rather rely on another module to process the events from the module's *failed* queue in order to achieve a strategy which copes with this.
+Therefor it is important not to trap exceptions in the *registered consumer methods* but rather rely upon the fact Wishbone will trap that exception and submits it to the *failed* queue from which it can be further processed by another module.

 An example which takes advantage of this behavior might be connecting the *failed* queue of the :py:class:`wishbone.module.TCPOut` module to the *inbox*